tgifford-usc/perch-hoplite/hoplite/zoo/README.md

 `EmbeddingModel.embed(audio_array)` which runs model inference on the provided audio array.
 The outputs are an `zoo_interface.InferenceOutputs` instance, which contains optional embeddings, logits, and separated audio.

+## Dependency Management

+Models will typically depend on one of tensorflow, jax, and pytorch.
+We allow specifying particular ML frameworks during package installation: as a result, imports need to be carefully managed to avoid errors when using the `zoo` library with only a subset of the frameworks installed.

+* The `zoo_interface.py` and `zoo_test.py` have no framework dependencies.
+* `model_configs.py` contains convenience loaders for all supported models.
+  The relevant framework for each model is imported lazily, instead of at the top of the file.
+* Model tests with specific framework dependencies should be placed in a subdirectory.
+(Such as `tests_tf` for models with tensorflow dependencies.)